StreamAMG/streamamg-sdk-android/PlayKitReadMe.md

 # Change Log

 All notable changes to this project will be documented in this section.

+### 0.4.1
+- Update standard UI for better UI experience
+- Correct issue with PlayKit2Go that might not load local media
+- Add the ability to change Youbora Parameters
+- Update Youbora information on media load

 ### 0.4
 - Minor changes for PlayKit2Go integration